code-423n4/docs/awarding/judging-criteria/README.md

 In the interest of everyone's time, **please do not offer QA or gas reports on any code or known issues which are identified as out of scope.**

+## Acceptance of reports based on automated findings

+Wardens and judges are recommended to read [the Supreme Court's verdict on this issue]((https://docs.code4rena.com/awarding/judging-criteria/supreme-court-decisions-fall-2023).

 ## Scoring

 The scoring system has three primary goals: